pivotal-cf/pcf-release-notes/p1-v1.7/runtime_rn_1_7.md

 Please see [this document](http://docs-pcf-pre-release.cfapps.io/pivotalcf/opsguide/docker-registry.html) for information on Docker Trusted and Private registries.

+### Unused Docker Image Cleanup

+Operators using Pivotal Elastic Runtime can configure how aggressively unused Docker Image files are removed from disk on Diego Cell VMs.
+The advantage to cleaning up less frequently is that subsequent push/scale events for Docker Images which have previously been run on the platform may be faster, since the image does not need to be downloaded from the Docker registry again.
+The "Threshold of Disk-Used (MB)" value refers to the total size of all Docker Images (whether in use or not) on an individual Cell VM.

 ### Route Services
 Route Services are a new kind of Marketplace Service that developers can use to apply various transformations to application requests by binding an application’s route to a service instance.
 Through integrations with service brokers and optionally with the Cloud Foundry routing tier, providers can offer these services to developers with a familiar automated, self-service, and on-demand user experience.